justicedemocrats/new-site/src/pages/issue-pages/index.md

       - contents: >-
           We recently gave Saudi Arabia billions in weapons and watched the civilian death toll in their vicious bombing campaign in Yemen tick up.
-We continue sending Egypt arms as they violently crack down on peaceful protesters.
-Israel received $38 billion in aid and promptly announced new settlements.
-The first step to peace is not enabling nations who regularly violate international law.
+We continued sending Egypt arms as they violently crack down on peaceful protesters.
+Israel received $38 billion in aid and announced new settlements and "annexation" of the West Bank.
+One major step toward a progressive foreign policy is to ensure that our aid to other nations is used to promote peace and security, not  to violate human rights and undermine peace.
-        title: Stop Selling Arms to Human Rights Violators
+        title: Progressive Foreign Policy
       - contents: >-
           The racist War on Drugs has torn families apart all across our country.
 Politicians in both parties created a system of mass